Filing papers and documents before the digital era

 Most of the documents that needed filing were of the standard paper size.
-This paper was 'foolscap' which was slightly longer than A4.
+In the past, the paper was 'foolscap' which was slightly longer than A4.

 The standard way of filing these documents was in a filing cabinet, rather like the ones in the pictures below.
 The wooden ones were rather more up-market than the metal ones.

-On the front of each drawer, by its handle, were slots for removable cards showing the range of items stored in that particular drawer, for example D-F or 53-55.
-The cards needed to be removable because some drawers got filled more quickly than others so that the contents had to be shifted along.
+On the front of each drawer, by its handle, were slots for removable cards showing the range of items stored in that particular drawer, for example D-F or 53-55 or dates, etc. The cards needed to be removable because some drawers got filled more quickly than others so that the contents had to be shifted along.
 Then new cards needed to be made to show the new contents of the drawer.

 Inside each drawer of a filing cabinet were 'slots' of folded cardboard hung from horizontal metal strips.